dbackowski/http_debug_output-parser/README.md

 ### Example

-Given the raw debug output from Net::HTTP, the gem transforms it into a structured Hash:
+Given the raw debug output from Net::HTTP, the gem transforms it into a structured hash:

 ```ruby
 {